-In order to ensure legal certainty for economic operators when calculating the price of import or export transactions and to facilitate the work of the customs services, as well as to secure a more uniform application of the Common Customs Tariff, the EBTI-3 system was introduced.
+In order to ensure legal certainty for economic operators when calculating the price of import or export transactions and to facilitate the work of the customs services, as well as to secure a more uniform application of the Common Customs Tariff, the EBTI system was introduced.

-Since BTI was introduced in 1991, there has been steady growth in the numbers of BTI decisions issued annually so that at the end of 2017 there were more than a quarter of a million valid BTI decisions stored in the EBTI-3 database.
-All BTI applications and BTI decisions are stored in a database (hereinafter the "EBTI-3 database") managed by the European Commission.
+Since BTI was introduced in 1991, there has been steady growth in the numbers of BTI decisions issued annually so that at the end of 2023 there were more than 119.000 valid BTI decisions stored in the EBTI database.
+All BTI applications and BTI decisions are stored in a database (hereinafter the "EBTI database") managed by the European Commission.